Official University travel requires prior approval by an appropriate University administrator. (See 95.01 and below.)

 Substitute TA Forms

-The department may not use a substitute TA if a travel advance is included in the request or if the department wants Travel Services to pay the conference registration.
+The department may not use a substitute TA if a travel advance is requested or if the department is requesting that Accounts Payable pay the conference registration.

 A department may use a substitute TA form if: